realmelan/leetcode/ArticulationPoint.md

 A node u can be an articulation point if and only if:
 * there is a node in the subtree rooted at u whose low point value is larger than u's depth.
 * it is root node of DFS tree and it has more than one child.
+Here a child means DFS tree child.
+If the root has >=2 connected node, but only one DFS tree child(not visited by its decendants), then it is not a cut vertex.

 ![low point](https://media.geeksforgeeks.org/wp-content/cdn-uploads/20190702123438/TarjansAlgorithms.png "low point value")